khan0617/Realtime-Binding-of-Isaac-Item-Detector/README.md

 This folder is only a small subset of the images in the gallery.
 I picked them to represent a variety of floors and rooms.
 I had to convert the images from the gallery from `.webp` to `.jpg` here.

+# TODO: update the docs again at the end of the project